oktadev/okta-blog/_source/_posts/2019-09-19-nodejs-typescript.md

 Additionally, the introduction of static typing to JavaScript allows developers to reuse some of that old Java/C# knowledge to help maintain their NodeJS codebases.

-## Today’s Project: A Simple Blogging Engine
+## Today's Project: A Simple Blogging Engine

 In this tutorial, we need a new backend for a blogging engine.
 This app will contain a list of blog posts, each with a title, content, and author.